osstech-jp/mailman/src/mailman/docs/database.rst

 MySQL
 =====

 First you need to configure MySQL itself.
-Lets say you create the `mailman` database in MySQL via::
+Let's say you create the `mailman` database in MySQL via::

     mysql> CREATE DATABASE mailman;